ljanyst/logrus-prefixed-formatter/README.md

 API
 ---

-`prefixed.TextFormatter` exposes the following fields and methods.
+`pre.TextFormatter` exposes the following fields and methods.

 ### Fields